-Eleven payment tuition option- The state issues checks four times a year.
-After the check is endorsed by the parent and deposited by Sage, a credit for the check will be applied to the FACTS account.
-This will reduce the total tuition due.
+Eleven payment tuition option: The state issues checks four times a year.
+After the check is endorsed by the parent and deposited by Sage, a credit for the check will be applied to the FACTS account, reducing the total tuition due.

 Georgia Private School Tax Credit

-Sage partners with Pay it Forward Scholarships.
-Please visit www.payitforwardscholarships.com for more information on how to make a donation or to apply for a scholarship.
+Sage is proud to partner with Pay it Forward Scholarships.
+Please visit www.payitforwardscholarships.com for more information on how to make a donation or apply for a scholarship.